 What People Get Wrong About the Switch Outside

-The most common mistake is treating outdoor yoga like a simple swap �� same practice, different location.
-The ground, the temperature, the light, and the surface beneath your hands and feet all change the experience of every pose, not just the balance ones.
+The most common mistake is treating outdoor yoga like a simple swap - same practice, different location.
+It isn't.
+The ground changes every pose, and so do the temperature, the light, and whatever ends up under your hands and feet.
+Not just the balance poses.
+All of them.

 The surface problem